 Intentional Software

 Intentional Software is providing a knowledge processing platform to allow business professionals to turn their specialized expertise into software.
-The development environment, Intentional Domain Workbench (IDW), is a language workbench to build DSL oriented applications for business users.
+The development environment, Intentional Domain Workbench (IDW), is a language workbench to build DSL-oriented applications for business users.
 These applications can be run standalone and can optionally also generate applications using various languages and runtimes (like XML and Drools in this example).

 The Intentional platform provides a number of key technologies that make the DSLs especially suited for business users.
-These include a projectional editor that allows multiple projections of languages to be edited in multiple syntactical formats, and with multiple semantic interpretations.
+As discussed before \todo{ref}, these include a projectional editor that allows multiple projections of languages to be edited in multiple syntactical formats, and with multiple semantic interpretations.
 The projections of a language can potentially be ambiguous, but that does not cause a problem, because they are just projections of an underlying consistent representation, and a user can always switch to another projection to resolve any ambiguity.
 The platform also allows for the combination and interaction across languages.
 A projection can integrate knowledge represented in multiple disparate languages.

 The Intentional Domain Workbench is a language workbench based on projectional editing that allows the developer to create projectional editors for custom languages with domain specific semantics and notation.
 Because of its structured editing approach where the user edits a tree-based data structure holding the semantic model rather than a text representation of the syntax, it is highly suitable for scenarios involving complex or composed languages (no parsing step) as well as situations where very flexible on screen representation of the language in the editor is required.
 The editable projections can contain a mix of text representation, tables, diagrams, graphics and symbols, all to make the notation as efficient and convenient as possible for the end user.